sergiotabanelli/proxysql/README.md

 Query OK, 1 row affected (0,00 sec)
 ```

-Then we add a mecached_hostgroups record for hostgroup 1 that will enforce a read consistency partitioned by user session id and a write consistency partitioned by MySQL users
+Then we add a c19_hostgroups record for hostgroup 1 that will enforce a read consistency partitioned by user session id and a write consistency partitioned by MySQL users
 ```
-Admin>INSERT INTO "memcached_hostgroups"(hostgroup,connection_string,reader_key,writer_key) VALUES(1,'--SERVER=memcached --POOL-MIN=10 --POOL-MAX=100','#S','#U');
+Admin>INSERT INTO "c19_hostgroups"(hostgroup,connection_string,reader_key,writer_key) VALUES(1,'redisc19','#S','#U');
 Query OK, 1 row affected (0,02 sec)
 ```
 Then we add the user that for this example will be `root`, obviously do not use root in environment other than tests and examples containers